chainHero/heroes-service/README.md

 # Tutorial Hyperledger Fabric SDK Go: How to build your first app?

-This tutorial will introduce you to the Hyperledger Fabric Go SDK and allow you to build a simple application using the blockchain principle.
+This tutorial will introduce you to the Hyperledger Fabric Go SDK and allows you to build a simple application using the blockchain principle.

 **First part** This is the first part of this tutorial.
 The basics SDK features will be shown, but the second part is scheduled to demonstrate a more complex application.